Tuzi06/cloud-demo/readme.md

     "dburl":"http://127.0.0.1" # your database middleware server that can be run indepedently }
 ```
 needs to sent to "/start" route.

+###Notice:

-Notice: the ratio between number of userScrapers and postScrapers should be at least 1:3, and are recommand in 1:2 for a consistent run.
+The ratio between number of userScrapers and postScrapers should be at least 1:3, and are recommand in 1:2 for a consistent run.
+As each post may take about 2 to 2.5 seconds to scrape, the overall scraping speed for script can be defined as 1/2 of postScrapers, and peak perfromance will be the internet bendwidth (the difference between 60 postScrapers and 100 postScrapers are minimal, at least this is the result when I tested).Also, a vpn or some proxy service are recommand.

+As this script can be seen as a DDOS attack, we kind of spam the server with get requests, a high number of scrapers setting can leads to an ip tempoary block by server or so.
+For reference the setting in the example above has the performance of a 100k posts scraping job can be done in 3 hours with lightly cpu usage.

 We can test the availability of cookies in cookies.json as follows:
 ``` python